 With its rich flavours and varied dishes, Indian food has a legion of passionate fans.
 Here in Hong Kong we benefit from the presence of the city’s Indian community ensuring there are plenty of authentic restaurants.
-Here we review six of the best Indian restaurants in Hong Kong.
+Here we review five of our favourite Indian restaurants in Hong Kong.

 Gaylord first opened its doors in 1972.
 In view of Hong Kong’s highly competitive restaurant scene, not to mention the sky-high commercial rents, we wanted to discover the secret to its longevity.

-The charming bar is very welcoming and the Gaylord welcome continues around into the dining area as you are greeted by smiling faces and the heady aromas of spices and freshly baked naans from the tandoor.
-Quite an entrance.
+We are greeted by smiling faces and the heady aromas of spices and freshly baked naans from the tandoor and we simply can’t wait to dive into the menu!

 Now for the big hitters.
 Gaylord absolutely nails the chicken tikka masala, but the real showstopper is the lamb madras, tender chunks in a rich, spicy, coconutty gravy – out of this world, with fragrant saffron pulao and the most delightfully charred yet pillowy garlic naan.